PurpleHullPeas/MPMD-AutoBedLevel-Cal/advanced/Advanced_Readme.md

 This probably will not affect your calibration results, but I added it to the script so that I would not have to enter it over USB terminal later.
 It can have a large impact on print quality for certain prints under certain circumstances.

 ### M665 V Delta Calibration Radius (-vvv)
 Only applicable to MPMD Marlin 1.X.X.
 Controls the calibration radius for the up-to-date version of G33.
 Use this instead of the B parameter mentioned on the [Marlin Reference Page](https://marlinfw.org/docs/gcode/M665.html).
 If trying to use G33, you may have to change this for the calibration to succeed.
-E.G., default is 50, but 40 or 30 may work better.
+E.G., the firmware's default is 50, but Dennis Brown's testing indicates that 25 mm works the best for the MPMD.

 ### M665 XYZ Tower Offset Angles (-xxx) (-yyy) (-zzz)
 [Marlin Reference Page](https://marlinfw.org/docs/gcode/M665.html) </br>
 [Marlin4MPMD 1.3.3 Reference Page](https://github.com/mcheah/Marlin4MPMD/wiki/Calibration) </br>
 [G33](https://marlinfw.org/docs/gcode/G033.html) in MPMD Marlin 1.X.X has options for automatically adjusting this.
 Applies an angular offset to the towers.
-I haven't needed to use this, but feel free to experiment.
 If you edit these values manually, make sure they all add up to 0.00 or some multiple of 360.00.

+Dennis Brown's Note: </br>
+The manufacturing tolerances and assembly method makes the angles very close to ideal on the MPMD.
+Don’t expect to see any improvement from adjusting this.

 ### M665 ABCDEF Advanced Offset Parameters (-aaa) (-bbb) (-ccc) (-ddd) (-eee) (-fff)
 [Marlin4MPMD 1.3.3 Reference Page](https://github.com/mcheah/Marlin4MPMD/wiki/Calibration) </br>
 These are experimental values that were made specifically for Marlin4MPMD and later imported into MPMD Marlin 1.X.X.
 These are the parameters you will need to adjust to fix dimensional accuracy issues specific to a tower.
 Zek Negus in the Facebook Group does his final dimensional accuracy tweaks only with the diagonal rod length offsets (ABC); however, I have had luck fixing things just by adjusting the delta radii offsets (DEF).
 Because of the experimental trial-and-error nature of these adjustments, I would recommend getting M666 XYZ and M665 LR adjusted for the best average dimensional accuracy and bed leveling possible before proceeding here.
 There is currently no logic in the script for changing/adjusting/calculating M665 ABCDEF automatically.
 I.E., you will have to choose your own values via trial-and-error.

+Dennis Brown's Note: </br>
+First find the best average dimensional accuracy with the M665 L/R. Then relative adjustments can be made to M665 DEF (or ABC).
+One will stay the same.
+If adjusting another higher, then adjust the last one lower by the same amount to keep the average the same.
+I have the feeling that adjustments should happen in pairs A/D, B/E, C/F, using the same ratios as L/R to adjust for arm length variations.
+I have not thoroughly investigated the algorithms for this yet.

 ### Serial Port (-p)
 This is the serial port the printer is connected to on your computer.
 This will be the same thing that you see in Pronterface, Octoprint, Repetier, or whatever program you normally use to send commands over USB. </br>